-Required Gear: 16oz sparring gloves, hand wraps, shin guards, mouth piece, HOMT t-shirt, and cup (for males)
+Required Gear: 16oz sparring gloves, hand wraps, shin guards, and a HOMT t-shirt.

 (History Of Muay Thai & What We Stand For)